 His last European travel was in 1898 in the Netherlands where he saw a Rembrand’s exposition presented in Amsterdam… He was accompanied by the collector Paul Bérard and the art dealer Joseph Durand-Ruel.

 Renoir at L’Estaque, Cagnes-sur-Mer and Essoyes

 Renoir came to Essoyes for the first time in 1888 ; his wife Aline Charigot was born in this village situated in the Champagne’s region and persuaded him to buy an house.
-Three generations were living here by his progeny… the house, adquired by the Essoyes municipality will be open to visitors in 2017 but his workshop, built in 1906 is now open with three original sculptures of the master…
+Three generations were living here by his progeny… the house, adquired by the Essoyes municipality opened to visitors in 2017 but his studio, built in 1906 is now open with three original sculptures of the master…

 The Cultural space untitled: “Du Côté des Renoir” shows the life of the artist and his family where they settled during thirty summers… In the biography consacred to his father, jean Renoir wrote “He don’t exist a so beautiful village in all the world”

 In 1898, he discovered Cagnes-sur-Mer where he bought an olives trees park, called “les Collettes” in 1907 and built two studios one inside and the other one outside of the house.
 This house is to- day a museum labellised “Musée de France” open to visitors since 1960 where are exposed five original canvas and seventeen sculptures made in cooperation with Richard Guinot.

 Renoir died in The Collettes on the third December, 1919.
 He was buried, with his wife died four years before in the Essoyes cemetary…

 Musée d’Orsay, Paris

 Musée Marmottan-Monet, Paris